 “I don’t want a comparison to this show, Love.
 We’ll do our own thing.”

 Ok, yeah.
 He’s right.
 That’s a lot of pressure to put on either of us.
 The following day, I played this song as a truce.
 (And yes, I made Chris dance to it with me in the kitchen again.)
 Here’s one of my favorite verses:

 Now in the movies, they make it look so perfect.
 And in the background, they’re always playing the right song.
 And in the ending, there’s always a resolution.
 But real life is more than just two hours long…

 Phase 5: The Day After That

 9:17 am: It appears that my cherished alone time isn’t going anywhere.
 Once again, I’m writing to you in the kitchen after a morning walk.
 A candle burning, coffee freshly poured.
 I almost feel like a mom as I wonder if I want to wake Chris right now or finish my coffee first…

-11:33 am: Still typing in the kitchen while Chris relaxes in the living room, and it finally feels normal.
-Why do I expect/fear/hope we’ll be up each other’s asses when he gets back?
-Learning to work with a different kind of separate togetherness than when we lived on the sailboat (here).
+11:33 am: Still typing in the kitchen while Chris relaxes in the living room and it finally feels normal.
+Why do I expect/fear/hope we’ll be up each other’s asses when he returns?
+I’m learning to work with a different kind of separate togetherness than when we experienced on the sailboat (here).

 6 Tips for reconnecting with your fisherman (bc sometimes it’s weird)